samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You and up to ten willing creatures of your choice within range assume gaseous forms for the duration, appearing as wisps of cloud.
 While in this cloud form, a target has a Fly Speed of 300 feet and can hover; it has Immunity to the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition; and it has Resistance to Bludgeoning, Piercing, and Slashing damage.
 The only actions a target can take in this form are the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action or a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to begin reverting to its normal form.
 Reverting takes 1 minute, during which the target has the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition.
 Until the spell ends, the target can revert to cloud form, which also requires a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action followed by a 1-minute transformation.

 If a target is in cloud form and flying when the effect ends, the target descends 60 feet per round for 1 minute until it lands, which it does safely.
-If it can’t land after 1 minute, it falls the remaining distance.
+If it can't land after 1 minute, it falls the remaining distance.

 ---